dustinober1/Adria-Project-1/docs/PROJECT_STRUCTURE.md

 ## File Organization

-The project has been reorganized into separate pages with modular CSS and JavaScript files:
+The project has been organized into a clean, modular structure with separate directories for HTML, CSS, JavaScript, and assets:

-### HTML Files
+### Root HTML Files

 1. **index.html** - Redirect page
    - Automatically redirects visitors to `landing.html`